Karol Basz

-Karol Basz (born 12 November 1991) is a Polish racing driver currently racing in International GT Open for Olimp Racing and GT World Challenge Europe Endurance Cup for GetSpeed.
+Rafał Karol Basz (born 12 November 1991) is a Polish racing driver set to compete in International GT Open for Olimp Racing.

 He is a two-time Lamborghini World Finals champion, having won it in the Pro-Am class in 2019 alongside Bartosz Paziewski and overall in 2021 alongside Mattia Michelotto.
 In addition, he also won the Karting World Championship in 2015 in the KF class and is also a Lamborghini Super Trofeo Europe and International GT Open class champion.

 Early career

 Basz was born on 12 November 1991 in Kraków.
 He began karting in 2001, racing mainly in the Polish Karting Championship and winning the 2004 edition of it in the K60A class.
 After getting a karting license in 2004, Basz won the next two editions of the Polish Karting Championship in the ICA-Junior class.
 In 2007, Basz began racing full-time in Europe, along with a campaign in the WSK International Series.

 After stints with Robert Kubica's karting team and Birel Motorsport, Basz joined Tony Kart and won the 2013 International Super Cup and the 2014 WSK Champions Cup in the KF class.
 Basz then joined Kosmic Racing Department in 2014 and stayed with them until the end of his karting career in 2018.
 With Kosmic Racing Department, Basz won the WSK Gold Cup and the Karting World Championship in the KF class in 2015, and also won the WSK Final Cup in 2016 in the newly-rebranded OK class.